Subrat-2003/Financial-distress-early-warning-system/docs/01_Business_Problem.md

 ## 6. Stakeholders

-*(Typical roles in this problem space — not real users or clients of this project)*
+*(Typical roles in this problem space, not real users or clients of this project)*

 | Stakeholder | Interest in the Problem |
 |---|---|